 The key test for an acronym is to ask whether it helps or hurts communication.
 An acronym that most engineers outside of SpaceX already know, such as GUI, is fine to use.
 It is also ok to make up a few acronyms/contractions every now and again, assuming I have approved them, e.g., MVac and M9 instead of Merlin 1C-Vacuum or Merlin 1C-Sea Level, but those need to be kept to a minimum.

 This passage struck a chord with me.
 I worked for five years as a lawyer at the World Health Organization.
 The organization has hundreds of acronyms for different departments, processes and systems and I was probably able to remember two dozen or so at most.
 My favourite was GSM, which stands for Global Management System, an important online administrative tool.
-The acronym GMS was already taken, so a modified acronym was created.
+The acronym GMS already existed, so they created a new one.

 Think about acronyms in the context of your presentations.
 It is one thing to use them with people who understand them; it is an entirely different matter when speaking to an outside audience.
 What is obvious to you will not necessarily be obvious to them.
 A confused audience means a reduced chance of getting your message across.

 8 tips for using acronyms in a presentation:

 - As Elon Musk wrote, “The key test for an acronym is to ask whether it helps or hurts communication.”